Layered Performance Analysis of TLS 1.3 Handshakes: Classical, Hybrid, and Pure Post-Quantum Key Exchange: Background and Related Work

 Sosnowski et al.~\cite{acm2024} compare TLS handshake latency across several pre- and post-quantum algorithms, reporting aggregate handshake times without per-layer decomposition.
 Kampanakis et al.~\cite{iacr2024} evaluate the Time-To-Last-Byte (TTLB) between P-256 and post-quantum algorithms using real-world connection data.
 Zheng et al.~\cite{springer2024} demonstrate that ML-KEM can achieve competitive performance despite larger key material.
 Liu et al.~\cite{liu2025} report on the PQC migration of a physical 5G testbed using ML-KEM~768 (hybrid with x25519) for TLS, IPSec, and SUCI; their evaluation shows minimal performance degradation (throughput drop ${<}$4.3\%, latency variation within $\pm$0.3\,ms), consistent with our finding that PQC overhead is concentrated in connection establishment and negligible at steady state.

-In contrast to these works, our study (i)~decomposes the transaction into five protocol layers rather than measuring only end-to-end latency, (ii)~compares classical, hybrid, and pure PQC configurations side by side, and (iii)~demonstrates that the TLS handshake layer is effectively \emph{algorithm-neutral}, with all PQC configurations showing negligible effect sizes (Glass's $\Delta<0.33$)~\cite{glass1976,cohen1988}---a granularity of analysis not reported in prior literature.
+In contrast to these works, our study (i)~decomposes the transaction into five protocol layers rather than measuring only end-to-end latency, (ii)~compares classical, hybrid, and pure PQC configurations side by side, and (iii)~demonstrates that the TLS handshake \emph{exchange} (ClientHello$\to$Finished) is effectively \emph{algorithm-neutral}---with the algorithm-sensitive cost isolated to ClientHello construction in the TCP-to-TLS layer---with all PQC configurations showing negligible effect sizes (Glass's $\Delta<0.33$)~\cite{glass1976,cohen1988}---a granularity of analysis not reported in prior literature.
 Note that hybrid key exchange (e.g., x25519\_MLKEM768) follows the IETF design draft~\cite{ietf_hybrid} and an active ECDHE-MLKEM specification track~\cite{ietf_ecdhe_mlkem}, and is not yet a finalized RFC, unlike the pure ML-KEM algorithms standardized in FIPS~203~\cite{nist_mlkem}.

 To make the contribution boundaries explicit, Table~\ref{tab:related_work_comparison} positions prior studies against this work along four objective, verifiable criteria: scope (key exchange vs.\ signature), metric granularity (aggregate vs.\ per-layer), test methodology, and whether backend response size is varied as an independent variable.